-This paper introduces a newly designed NOMA-based semantic communication system named NOMASC.
-The structure and detail design of NOMASC is introduced.
-Besides, the proposed scheme's rate and power regions are theoretically analyzed.
-Extensive simulations have been conducted for comparing NOMASC to a series of methods under different performance metrics and channel settings.
-The proposed system is proven to be able to serve users with diverse types of datasets and holds strong robustness under different test environments.
-The advantages of the proposed scheme can also be found in terms of spectral and power efficiency.
-At last, the time complexity of the proposed scheme and each model in the system are provided.
-In a word, NOMASC enables the non-orthogonal transmission of semantic information for improved efficiency at an affordable complexity.
+This paper has introduced a novel NOMA-based semantic communication system named NOMASC.
+The structure and detail design of the NOMASC is introduced.
+In addition, the proposed scheme's rate and power regions are analyzed.
+Extensive simulations have been conducted to compare the NOMASC with a series of methods under different performance metrics and channel settings.
+Our proposed system has proven to be able to serve the users with diverse types of datasets and holds strong robustness under various testing environments.
+The advantages of the proposed scheme have also been illustrated in terms of spectral and power efficiency.
+Last but not the least, the time complexity of the proposed scheme and each model in the system are analyzed.
+Taken together, the NOMASC has enabled improvement of efficiency for the non-orthogonal transmission of semantic information at an affordable complexity.